|Guide||♦||39 Triplogs||2 Topics|

 At 0.4 miles, a small side canyon comes in from the left.
 Just above its confluence with Wet Canyon is where the wagon road left the creek bottom.
 From where the old wagon road meets the creek (32.65131 N, 109.82066 W), you can choose to follow the wagon road south for 0.25 miles up to Arcadia Campground, or continue further up Wet Canyon.
 Returning to the Wet Canyon picnic area via the wagon road and the highway makes a 2.5 mile loop.

 Continuing on, Wet Canyon now becomes increasingly steep and narrow.
 As you near the Arcadia Trail, gigantic white firs begin to appear.
-Large columbines and other wildflowers begin to crowd the creek bed, which is hemmed in by nearly vertical, grass covered slopes.
+Large columbines and other wildflowers crowd the creek bed, hemmed in by nearly vertical, grass-covered slopes.

 Wet Canyon crosses the Arcadia Trail at about the 1-mile point.
 For those looking to exit the canyon and return via the highway, this is the last reasonable place to do so.
 Returning to the Wet Canyon picnic area via the Arcadia Trail and the highway makes a 3.6-mile loop.

 Have fun, and tread lightly through this fragile riparian zone.